Preparing for Your Eye Test

 How Long will a Vision Test Take?

-Visiting optometrists as a result of a vision screening is also common, but remember: vision screenings offered by health clinics, paediatricians, public schools or local charitable organisations are not a substitute for comprehensive eye exams.
+Visiting optometrists as a result of a vision screening is also common, but remember: vision screenings offered by health clinics, paediatricians, public schools or local charitable organisations are not a substitute for comprehensive eye tests.
 Be sure to bring the findings from your screening to your optometrist —it’s a great way to begin the discussion of your child’s visual needs and eye health.

-For optometry visits that result from eye pain, eye discomfort or vision problems you actually can notice, expect to take many of the steps involved in a routine eye exam, but specific to the symptoms you’re experiencing.
-There may be a number of additional tests required as well, so it’s important—especially when suffering pain or discomfort—to allow for as much time as possible for a complete, comprehensive eye exam.
+For optometry visits that result from eye pain, eye discomfort or vision problems you actually can notice, expect to take many of the steps involved in a routine eye test, but specific to the symptoms you’re experiencing.
+There may be a number of additional tests required as well, so it’s important—especially when suffering pain or discomfort—to allow for as much time as possible for a complete, comprehensive eye test.